matepek/vscode-catch2-test-adapter/CONTRIBUTING.md

 After installing:

 - Open the folder in VSCode: `code .`
 - Run task: `npm watch`.
-Wait unitl it is compiled.
+Wait until it is compiled.
 - VSCode "Run" / Debug page: Select `Manual cpp`.
 - Start debugging
 - Add your folder to the newly opened VSCode's workspace.